 Peripheral nerve injury or dysfunction can result in neuropathic pain.
 Examples are

 Mononeuropathies Mononeuropathies Single mononeuropathies are characterized by sensory disturbances and weakness in the distribution of the affected peripheral nerve.
-Diagnosis is clinical but may require confirmation with electrodiagnostic... read more (eg, carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is compression of the median nerve as it passes through the carpal tunnel in the wrist.
+Diagnosis is clinical but may require confirmation with electrodiagnostic... read more (involve a single nerve [eg, carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is compression of the median nerve as it passes through the carpal tunnel in the wrist.
 Symptoms include pain and paresthesias in the median nerve distribution.
-Diagnosis... read more , radiculopathy)
+Diagnosis... read more , radiculopathy due to a herniated intervertebral disk])

 Plexopathies Brachial Plexus and Lumbosacral Plexus Disorders Disorders of the brachial or lumbosacral plexus cause a painful mixed sensorimotor disorder of the corresponding limb.
-Because several nerve roots intertwine within the plexus (see figure Plexuses)... read more (typically caused by nerve compression, as by a neuroma, tumor, or herniated disk Herniated Nucleus Pulposus Herniated nucleus pulposus is prolapse of an intervertebral disk through a tear in the surrounding annulus fibrosus.
-The tear causes pain due to irritation of sensory nerves in the disk, and... read more )
+Because several nerve roots intertwine within the plexus (see figure Plexuses)... read more (involve multiple nerves within a particular neural plexus; typically caused by trauma, inflammation, or nerve compression, as by a tumor)

 Polyneuropathies Polyneuropathy A polyneuropathy is a diffuse peripheral nerve disorder that is not confined to the distribution of a single nerve or a single limb and typically is relatively symmetrical bilaterally.
-Electrodiagnostic... read more (typically caused by various metabolic neuropathies—see tables Causes of Peripheral Nervous System Disorders Some Causes of Peripheral Nervous System Disorders The peripheral nervous system refers to parts of the nervous system outside the brain and spinal cord.
-It includes the cranial nerves and spinal nerves from their origin to their end.
-The anterior... read more )
+Electrodiagnostic... read more (involve multiple nerves, often throughout the body; typically caused by various metabolic disorders, paraproteinemias, toxic exposures [eg, alcohol, chemotherapy]), hereditary predisposition, or, rarely, immune mediated mechanisms—see tables Causes of Peripheral Nervous System Disorders Some Causes of Peripheral Nervous System Disorders )

 Deafferentation pain is due to partial or complete interruption of peripheral or central afferent neural activity.
 Examples are